topukumar538/content-recommendation-platform/README.md

 # ContentPlatform

 A full-stack personalized content platform built with FastAPI and PostgreSQL.
 Features a multi-tier recommendation engine using Softmax sampling, time decay scoring, and epsilon-greedy exploration.
-Includes JWT authentication with email OTP verification and a complete admin panel.
+Includes JWT authentication with email OTP verification, OTP rate limiting, background task processing, and a complete admin panel with role-based access control.

-Built as a portfolio project to demonstrate backend engineering skills.
+Built as a portfolio project to demonstrate backend engineering skills — targeting production-grade quality.

 ---